 Here, we’ll look a little at what some of the eCommerce giants were up to this Q4 and what can be applied for the next year.
 But before we do that, it’s good to go over the numbers as to why Singapore is one of Southeast Asia’s biggest eCommerce markets.

-Singapore’s eCommerce market is set to grow 48% to US$9.98 billion by 2022 at a compound annual growth rate (CAGR) of 7%.
-While home to a relatively small population compared to its Southeast Asian neighbors, 84% of Singapore’s population, or 5 million people, are internet users in the country according to the Digital 2019 Singapore report conducted by Hootsuite and Wearesocial.
+Singapore’s eCommerce market is set to grow 48%1 to US$9.98 billion by 2022 at a compound annual growth rate (CAGR) of 7%.
+While home to a relatively small population compared to its Southeast Asian neighbors, 84% of Singapore’s population, or 5 million people, are internet users in the country according to the Digital 2019 Singapore report2 conducted by Hootsuite and Wearesocial.

-Singaporeans also report the highest average total amount spent for every order in Southeast Asia over a period of time, with basket sizes averaging US$91 per purchase according to a report by iPrice.
+Singaporeans also report the highest average total amount spent for every order3 in Southeast Asia over a period of time, with basket sizes averaging US$91 per purchase according to a report by iPrice.

 But how could we capture more of that traffic?
 What do the likes of the eCommerce giants do to remain kings in this area?
 Before we take a closer look at those, let’s see the general consumer trends in Singapore.

-According to iPrice, the top five eCommerce platforms in Singapore in terms of highest monthly active users include:
+According to iPrice5, the top five eCommerce platforms in Singapore in terms of highest monthly active users include:

 From this list, we can see that marketplaces dominate the list.
 Overall, Lazada recorded the highest monthly active users for their Mobile App & the highest total visits (desktop & mobile web) on their website in Q3 2019, garnering an average 7.5 million visitors a month.